Thanks for visiting! I look forward to (re)framing fear and finding freedom alongside you.

-In a word, anxiety and depression are disorienting.
-So, how do we grab hold of hope when we’re stuck in our feelings, fears, and failures?
 Birthed from her own journey, Andrea offers solidarity in the struggles, prayers for the battle, and tangible tools to (re)frame our mindset.
 Even in the middle of the mess.

 A must read!
 Andrea keeps it raw and real as she takes us through the real-life issues of mental health.
 Her beautiful story of redemption points us to hope.
-She encourages us to be honest about our struggles and reminds us that Jesus will love us no matter what. – Ashley Henriott (Tik Tok mom, coach, and podcast host of Coffee and Confidence)
+She encourages us to be honest about our struggles and reminds us that Jesus will love us no matter what.

 With insight from her new book, Andrea empowers women to shatter stigmas, (re)frame fear, and find themselves fully loved—even when they feel like a mess.